-It is not anticipated that any single Sustainability Risk will materially drive a negative financial impact on the value of the Fund.
 Further details on Sustainability Risks and their potential impacts are included under Sustainability Risks within the section of the Prospectus entitled Risk Factors.

-Pre-contractual disclosure information relating to the environmental, social and governance ("ESG") characteristics, or objectives, of the Fund is provided at the end of this Supplement 4 in accordance with the SFDR.
+Pre-contractual disclosure information relating to the environmental, social and governance ("ESG") characteristics, or objectives, of the Fund is provided at the end of this investment policy in accordance with the SFDR.